 As scar tissue first forms to seal an incision, it appears pink or light purple in color.
 This often lasts for several weeks to months.
 Sometimes, scars may also appear raised and stand out noticeably from the surrounding tissue.
 The pigment of scar tissue can be even more obvious against fairer skin, leaving your scars obvious to others as they are healing.
 Luckily, there are some nonsurgical skincare treatments that can help minimize the pigment collected at the site of your healing incision.
 These can lighten the skin and leave it looking smoother, more even, and less noticeable.
-Talk to your surgeon about when would be an appropriate time to begin such treatments if you so choose.
+Talk to your Facelift specialist in Beverly Hills about when would be an appropriate time to begin such treatments if you so choose.

 How Microdermabrasion Helps Scars

 Other skincare treatments can help improve the look and feel of scar tissue after your facelift surgery as well, not just those specifically focused on pigmentation.
 Microdermabrasion is one such treatment; it works by using a small handheld tool to apply micro-sandblasting.
 This technique causes tiny injuries to the surface of the skin, breaking apart the top layers of dead skin cells and stimulating healing within the deeper tissue.
 Microdermabrasion is often used to even the tone and texture of the skin, smooth away various types of scars, and rejuvenate the complexion.
 Again, you must wait for the all clear from your facial plastic surgeon before pursuing any such treatments, in case your face and skin are not properly healed before you do.

 How Massage Can Help